 Being with others who have a shared experience of depression is helpful because people there have lower expectations of me, they are less judgemental than others and we help each other, by sharing our experiences of depression and anxiety.
 The groups don’t make demands of me and that helps when I’m depressed – I have problems with personal obligation.
 Coming out to the meet-ups reduces my isolation and keeps me active.
 By helping others, I feel like I am helping myself.

-Without Peer Support I feel that my recovery would be totally reliant on meditation.
+Without Peer Support I feel that my recovery would be totally reliant on medication.
 Having Peer Support has now become a life line in supporting my wellbeing.
 I receive so much more than medication can provide.
 My isolation has lessened, my activities have increased.
 I’m discovering new activities such as the appreciation of Opera.
 The workshops really give me a sense of involvement.
 I have met wonderful people and I feel very supported by them.
 They have become my friends.
 I love my time spent with everyone they have become my family.